AndreiPalaghean/MGM/README.md

 # mgm_app

 A new Flutter project.
-An app created for reading data from some sensors added to our competition project.
+Android app created for reading sensors data added to our Hard&Soft competition project.

-## Work in progress